Storm ready for challenge of facing former teammates Natasha Howard and Sami Whitcomb

 NOTE:

-— Storm forward Breanna Stewart and guard Sue Bird will miss their second straight game Wednesday and are scheduled to return when Seattle faces New York in Friday.
+— Storm forward Breanna Stewart and guard Sue Bird will miss their second consecutive game Wednesday and are scheduled to return when Seattle faces New York on Friday.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.